3urobeat/steam-comment-service-bot/README.md

 The bots feature a customizeable array for a selection of quotes, a variable for the name of the specific bot, a variable for the owner's profile and group link for advertisement.
 You can either provide multiple quotes for a random one every time or only one for always the same quote.

+This bot cluster features two modes:
-The start script will start as many bots as you provide login-informations for.
+Mode 1: Start as many bots as you provide logininformations for and let them operate by themselves.
+Mode 2: The first logininformation will start the main bot and all the other logininformations will connect with the main bot.
+When you text the main bot, all other accounts will comment under your profile.
 If you are planning to build your bot imperium this could be a great place to start from.
 Continue reading for a detailed setup guide.

+**Disclaimer!**
-**Disclaimer!** > I am not responsible and cannot be held liable for any action the operator/user of this bot uses it for.
+>I am not responsible and cannot be held liable for any action the operator/user of this bot uses it for.
 If you, the user, download or use this application, you agree that only you are responsible for any action.

 ## Requirements